-The color coded key at the bottom of the page lets you know the status of your team's forms.
+3. The color coded key at the bottom of the page lets you know the status of your team's forms.
+NOTE: If your tournament is NOT doing a Prep process prior to the tournament day, your team will not be placed into the "resubmit" or "pre-checked" statuses at any time.

 - a.
 Light Gray Your team has not started to fill out the form. - b.
 Red Your team has not submitted the form. - c.
 Yellow Your team has submitted the form to be reviewed by the Prep Appraiser. - d.
 Orange Your team's submission has been reviewed by the Prep Appraiser, and there is an issue that needs to be corrected and resubmitted. - e.
-Green Your team's submission has been reviewed by the Prep Appraiser, and it was approved and moved into the scoring phase of the tournament. - f.
-Dark Gray Your team has dropped out of the tournament. - 3.
-On this page, you will also notice a life preserver icon.
+Blue Your team's submission has been reviewed by the Prep Appraiser, and it was approved prior to the day of the tournament. - f.
+Green Your team's submission has been reviewed by the Prep Area Appraiser at the tournament, and your team has moved into the scoring phase of the tournament. - g.
+Dark Gray Your team has dropped out of the tournament.

+4. On this page, you will also notice a question mark icon.
 You will see this icon on many pages throughout the Resource Area.
 Clicking on this icon will direct you to a Resource Area Hints and Tips page.

-4. Try visiting the Resource Area Hints and Tips page if you have any questions about navigating the Resource Area.
-If you find any issues with the system or have questions that are not answered on the Hints and Tips page, please contact AskDl@dihq.org.
+5. Try visiting the Resource Area Hints and Tips page if you have any questions about navigating the Resource Area.
+If you find any issues with the system or have questions that are not answered on the Hints and Tips page, please contact AskDl@ding.org.